 - A Master's degree candidate may not earn more than 9 units for University Thesis, while the maximum for Departmental Thesis is 5 units.
 Several departments have lower unit requirements, so the student should check the program description in this catalog.

 - The format of a University Thesis is established by the Associate Vice President, Academic Programs and Graduate Studies.
 Since these works are expected to serve as resources for future research, the format is formal.
-A hard copy of the theses are bound and placed in the Cal State East Bay Library and an electronic copy is placed in the Institutional Repository.
+An electronic copy is placed in the Institutional Repository.
 A Departmental Thesis, on the other hand, is usually not as formal.
 The Departmental Thesis standards and format are determined by the department, and the thesis is retained by the department.

 University Thesis: For information on the steps to follow (the approval process, required format for the structural elements of the thesis, and deadlines) when writing a University Thesis, consult the University Thesis Writing Guide available online at www.csueastbay.edu/thesiswritingguide.
 If a student has questions concerning the selection of a topic, and/or the procedure to establish a thesis committee and research protocols, they should contact their department advisor or graduate coordinator.
-If the student has additional questions concerning the formatting and binding of their University Thesis after having read the University Thesis Writing Guide, it is recommended they contact the University Thesis Editor in the Academic Programs and Graduate Studies Student Services Office at (510) 885-3286.
+If the student has additional questions concerning the formatting and binding of their University Thesis after having read the University Thesis Writing Guide, it is recommended they contact the University Thesis Editor at firstname.lastname@example.org.